 There is no limit to how frequently you can create or update different objects

 in a bucket.
 However, a single particular object can only be updated or

 overwritten up to once per second.
 For example, if you have an object

 foo, then you should only upload a new copy of

 once per second.
-Updating the same object faster than once per second may
+Updating the same object more frequently than once per second

 You should retry failed requests using truncated exponential backoff.

-There is only one Google Cloud Storage namespace, which means every bucket must have a unique name across the entire Google Cloud Storage namespace.
+There is only one Cloud Storage namespace, which means every bucket must have a unique name across the entire Cloud Storage namespace.
 Object names must be unique only within a given bucket.